TUSThehe/trustless-multi-agent-simulation/README.md

 ### Trustless Multi-Agent Simulation

-This project demonstrates a simplified version of a **Trustless Multi-Agent Framework**, a decentralized alternative to Trusted Execution Environments (TEEs).
+This project demonstrates our version of a **Trustless Multi-Agent Framework**, a decentralized alternative to Trusted Execution Environments (TEEs).
 It showcases key concepts in creating autonomous, distributed agents that interact without centralized control, using simulated blockchain records and a DAO (Decentralized Autonomous Organization) for governance.

 #### Key Features:
 - **Distributed Key Management**: Each agent generates and manages its own cryptographic keys for secure interactions.